The automorphism group functor of the N=4 Lie conformal superalgebra: Introduction

 \section{Introduction}

 Let $k$ be an algebraically closed field of characteristic zero and $A$ a finite-dimensional (associative, Lie, Jordan...) algebra over $k$.
-The automorphism group $\mathbf{Aut}(A)$ of $A$ is an affine group scheme of finite type over $k$.
-In the language of algebraic geometry, an affine group scheme over $k$ is a representable functor from the category $k\text{\bf-rng}$ of commutative associative $k$--algebras to the category {\bf grp} of groups.
-As a functor, $\mathbf{Aut}(A)$ assigns a commutative associative $k$--algebra $R$ to the group of $R$--linear automorphisms of $A\otimes_kR$.
+The automorphism group $\mathbf{Aut}(A)$ of $A$ is an affine group scheme of finite type over $k$, which is a representable functor from the category $k\text{\bf-rng}$ of commutative associative $k$--algebras to the category {\bf grp} of groups, assigning a commutative associative $k$--algebra $R$ the group of $R$--linear automorphisms of $A\otimes_kR$.

 The geometric properties of $\mathbf{Aut}(A)$ are strongly related to the algebraic properties of $A$.
 For instance, if $\mathbf{Aut}(A)$ is smooth and connected, then all twisted loop algebras based on $A$ are trivial, i.e., isomorphic to $A\otimes_kk[t^{\pm1}]$ as algebras over the ring $k[t^{\pm1}]$ (see \cite{P2005}).